beched/web20detective/README.md

 web20detective
 ==============

-A small python framework for detective security weaknesses in web applications.
+A small python framework for detection of security weaknesses in web applications.